-It is the policy of the Hayward Police Department that members of the department comply with the provisions of Government Code § 7071 with respect to qualifying "military equipment".
-"Military equipment" shall be used by members of the Department who have completed applicable training, including training required by the Commission on Peace Officer Standards and Training (POST).
-See the Military Equipment Inventory List (section 706.5 below), attached hereto as Exhibit A for associated "military equipment" training requirements.
+It is the policy of the Hayward Police Department that members of the department comply with the provisions of Government Code§ 7071 with respect to qualifying "military equipment".
+"Military equipment" shall be used by members of the Department who have completed applicable training, including training required by the Commission on Peace Officer Standards and Training {POST}.
+See the Military Equipment Inventory List (see below), attached hereto as Exhibit A for associated "military equipment" training requirements.